mymikemiller/videate/credits/README.md

 Remember to use port 3000 when loading the site you're testing.

-Note the canister IDs printed out for `serve` and `contributor_assets`, or located in .dfx/local/canister_ids.
+Note the canister IDs printed out for `serve` and `frontend`, or located in .dfx/local/canister_ids.

 ## Running Internet Identity Locally